anikitenko/mini-sftp-client/README.md

 * Run run.exe for Windows OR ./run for Linux/OS X
 * The run file will check for any updates
 * When prompted enter port to listen on (ex.
 9000)
-* Access http://127.0.0.1:9000 (if you choosed port 9000) for your browser
+* Access http://127.0.0.1:9000 (if you choose port 9000) for your browser

+## Benefits and Key features
+- [x] Nothing to install: unzip and run.
+Use different tabs for different connections
+- [x] Runs on Linux, OS X, Windows
+- [x] Run client for all interfaces and access client from mobile device and manage files
+- [x] Run client on your file server (possible Linux based, Windows, OS X) and access from your desktop or mobile

+## Security
+Trying to access client from public network (not from localhost) is only possible with pin code.
+Pin code is shown in the top right corner of the page and in client logs.
+Pin code is generated each time you start the client and is stored in memory.

 ### Want to run as a docker image?
-Okay:
+#### Build from sources:

 Get mini sftp client:

     git clone git@github.com:anikitenko/mini-sftp-client.git

+Build:

+    cd mini-sftp-client && docker build -t mini-sftp-client .

 Run:

-    docker build -t mini-sftp-client .

-Start:

     docker run -p <local port>:9000 mini-sftp-client

+#### Run from Docker hub:

+    docker pull anikitenko/mini-sftp-client
+    docker run anikitenko/mini-sftp-client

-### Run from sources
+### Run client from sources

 Prerequisite: